From 13/12/2023 to 08/01/2026

 Luxor - Valley of the Kings (entrance to 3 tombs).

 Itinerary / more information

 1 - Cairo Ahlan wa sahlan!
 Welcome to Egypt.
-If you arrive with time to spare, maybe immerse yourself in the madness: grab a pair of authentic Roy Bunds sunnies from the bazaar, embrace the kitsch world of Dr Ragab's Pharaonic Village, or wash down the dust with a sahlab (sweet, hot custard drink with nuts).
+If you arrive in Cairo with time to spare, maybe immerse yourself in the madness of the bazaars, embrace the kitsch world of Dr Ragab's Pharaonic Village or wash down the dust with a sahlab (sweet, hot custard drink with nuts).
 Your adventure begins with a welcome meeting at 6 pm tonight.
-After, put your tastebuds into overload as you head out with your new travel buddies for some koshari where all the locals go.. downtown of course.
-Koshari? think vegetarian Egyptian chilli, you may want a fresh lemon juice).
+After, put your tastebuds into overdrive as you head out with your new travel buddies for some koshari (vegetarian Egyptian chilli often with fresh lemon juice).
 Later tonight, maybe explore Cairo's nightlife - your trip leader will know all the best spots!

 2 - Cairo After breakfast this morning, it's time to tick something huge off your bucket list.
 Drive out to the edge of the desert and explore the Great Pyramids of Giza - one of the famed ancient Wonders of the World - and the nearby Sphinx (nobody's quite sure how it lost its nose).
-A guy called Khufu was responsible for building the Great Pyramid.
-It’s 4500 years old, 146 metres tall and made from 2.3 million blocks weighing around 2.5 tons each.
-And how did they honour him?
-With a 9 cm statue to commemorate him - lucky him!
+A guy called Khufu was responsible for building the Great Pyramid - it's 4500 years old, 146 m tall, and made from 2.3 million blocks weighing around 2.5 tonnes each.
+He even got a 9 cm statue to commemorate him - lucky him!
 You can marvel at their size up close or take an epic Instagram from a distance, with Cairo in the background.
-Later, you'll have free time to continue exploring how you'd like - maybe visit the Egyptian Museum, home to one of the world's great collections of ancient artefacts or the Valley Temple of King Khafre (Chephren).
-Just remember these will cost you extra.
-In the evening, it's time for your sleeper train to Aswan (Sleeper Train to Aswan sounds a bit like the title of an adventure novel, doesn't it?
-Just you wait).
+Later, you'll have free time to continue exploring how you'd like - maybe visit the Egyptian Museum, home to one of the world's greatest collections of ancient artefacts, or head to the Valley Temple of King Khafre (Chephren).
+In the evening, it's time for your sleeper train to Aswan where you'll spend the night.